-Source, Location Steps taken to complete Comments or Data that needs assessment to be assessed Monitoring Data Collate all monitoring data This Authority is currently not monitoring for 1,3 butadiene Industrial Sources: A list of industrial process es with the potential to emit 1,3 butadiene i is set out in Appendix 2 New Industrial Sources Determine whether there are new sources to be assessed There are no new sources and none for which planning approval has been granted since the last USA Industrial Sources with substantially increased emissions Determine whether any sources identified in the last round have substantially increased emissions There are no industrial processes of relevance for 1,3 butadiene in the authority or any of the neighbouring authorities.
+Source, Location or Data that needs to be assessed Steps taken to complete assessment Comments Monitoring Data Collate all monitoring data This Authority is currently not monitoring for 1,3 butadiene A list of industrial process set out in Appendix 2 es with the potential to New Industrial Sources Determine whether there are new sources to be assessed There are no new sources and none for which planning approval has been granted since the last USA Industrial Sources with substantially increased emissions Determine whether any sources identified in the last round have substantially increased emissions There are no industrial processes of relevance for 1,3 butadiene in the authority or any of the neighbouring authorities.
 There has been no change in this position since the last Updating and Screening Assessment.